enlore/hairshopsearch.com/README.md

 hairshopsearch.com
 ==================

-search for heair shops what do you think?
+Search for hair shops what do you think?